-In 1513, Turkish admiral Piri Reis designed the map of the world which included Portugal, Spain, West Africa, Central and South Atlantic, the Caribbean, the eastern half of South America and a part of Antarctica.
+In 1513, Turkish admiral Piri Reis designed the map of the world which included Portugal, Spain, West Africa, Central and South Atlantic, the Caribbean, the eastern half of South America, and a part of Antarctica.

-It is believed that there were also the North America and the rest of the eastern half of the world in the pieces of the map that were probably destroyed over the years.
+It is believed that there were also North America and the rest of the eastern half of the world in the pieces of the map that were probably destroyed over the years.

 How is it possible to separate the continents and coasts in their correct distances without the knowledge of the method of Azimuthal projection or spherical trigonometry required for mapping?
 And how did he design the Antarctic that had not been officially discovered at that time?

 4. The Nazca Lines

-The geoglyphs of the Nazca culture located in Peru are among the world’s biggest mysteries both because of the manner as for the reason of their creation.
+The geoglyphs of the Nazca culture located in Peru are among the world’s biggest mysteries both because of the manner and for the reason for their creation.
 These are approximately 13,000 lines forming 800 designs covering an area of 450 square kilometers.

-These lines depict shapes, animals, plants and geometric designs and the strange thing is that they virtually have no actual construction purpose, since they are visible only from the sky.
+These lines depict shapes, animals, plants, and geometric designs and the strange thing is that they virtually have no actual construction purpose, since they are visible only from the sky.
 Scientists estimate that perhaps the Nazca had in possession a large hot air balloon or kite that helped them design.

 5. The Shroud of Turin

 Although the Vatican has affirmed that it is not authentic, the Holy Shroud remains an unsolved mystery for humanity.
 It is a shroud with an imprinted image of a bearded male adult on it.
-Throughout the fabric there are signs of blood, which shows that this man was probably crucified and then his body was covered with this piece of cloth.
+Throughout the fabric, there are signs of blood, which shows that this man was probably crucified and then his body was covered with this piece of cloth.